algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 ## Conclusion

-This document is aimed at the stakeholder to understand our communication plan and how we communicate with each other.
+This document is aimed at the stakeholders to understand our communication plan and how we communicate with each other.
 It details how we communicate, with whom, and on what basis. \
 Moreover, various steps have been described to improve the communication and are effective upon agreement with the team.
 We know and understand the importance of communication in a project, it has been explained clearly in this document. \
 We are still working on our communication strategies.
 We are aiming to work even more on this site for the client's satisfaction, the project's success, the public's approbation and to share knowledge.